-- A Domain Account with administrator privileges, valid on all connected servers in the domain (recommended) - · A Server Account with administrator privileges, valid on all connected servers - The Local System Account (not recommended)
+- A Server Account with administrator privileges, valid on all connected servers - The Local System Account (not recommended)

 Note: For Workgroups, use the Server Account option and use the server name \ administrator on each system as the Service Account for DataKeeper.
 You should also log on to all servers using this same Log On ID and Password (see related Known Issue).